1. What is an Australian native bee?

 Q3.
 What are solitary bees?

-Nearly all of Australia’s 1,500 or more native bee species are solitary.
-Solitary bees do not have queens, workers and drones.
-Instead in most species, just one female bee mates and then builds an individual nest for her eggs, just like a bird does.
+Nearly all of Australia’s 1,700 native bee species are solitary.
+Solitary bees do not have queens and workers.
+Instead in most species, just one female bee mates with a male and then builds an individual nest for her eggs, just like a bird does.

-Blue banded bees, leafcutter bees and teddy bear bees are examples of solitary bees.
+Blue Banded Bees, Resin Bees, Leafcutter Bees and Teddy Bear Bees are examples of solitary bees.
 Solitary bees do not store any honey in their tiny nests.

 Back to top